arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

-You should see a Knight Rider-style "scanning" effect with Opta™'s user LEDs.
+You should see a Knight Rider-style "scanning" effect with Opta's user LEDs.

 ![Opta™ Knight Rider scanning effect](assets/user-manual-21_2.gif)